rust-lang/rust/src/doc/trpl/testing.md

 Nothing is better than documentation with examples.
 Nothing is worse than examples that don't actually work, because the code has changed since the documentation has been written.
-To this end, Rust supports automatically running examples in your documentation.
+To this end, Rust supports automatically running examples in your documentation (**note:** this only works in library crates, not binary crates).
 Here's a fleshed-out `src/lib.rs` with examples:

 ```rust,ignore
 //!
 The `adder` crate provides functions that add numbers to other numbers.